crazzfeng/sendcloud-docs/docs/Email Sending/sending-options.md

 ---
 # Sending Options

-Configure your email delivery settings to optimize performance and ensure reliable message delivery through Aurora SendCloud.
+Configure your email sending settings to optimize deliverability and control how your emails are sent through Aurora SendCloud.

-## Email Address Settings
+## Email Address Configuration

-### From vs Mail From Addresses
+### Understanding "From" vs "Mail From"

 **From Address**
-- The sender address visible to email recipients
+- The sender shown in the email content to recipients
-- Must use valid email format
+- Must be a valid email address format
-- Can be any legal email address when using API or SMTP
+- Can be customized to any legal email address via API or SMTP
-- This is what your recipients see as the message sender
+- This is what recipients see as the sender

 **Mail From Address**
-- The envelope sender used for email routing
+- The envelope sender (also known as return-path)
-- Acts as the delivery agent for your From address
+- Acts as the "secretary" that delivers the message on behalf of the "From" address
-- Suffix automatically matches your sending domain
+- Suffix is controlled by Aurora SendCloud and matches your sending domain
-- Prefix can be customized or auto-generated
+- Prefix can be customized or will be auto-generated as a random string

-**Why Random Prefixes?**
+### Why Use Random Mail From Prefixes?

-Aurora SendCloud uses random Mail From prefixes by default to prevent email providers from rate-limiting based on sender volume.
-This avoids delivery restrictions from repeated use of identical addresses.
+By default, Aurora SendCloud generates random strings for mail from prefixes to prevent email providers from limiting delivery based on sender reputation.
+This helps avoid restrictions when the same mail from address is used repeatedly.

-**Address Mismatch Issues**
+### Handling Address Inconsistencies

-When From and Mail From suffixes differ, emails appear as "sent on behalf of" messages.
-This can result in:
+When the "From" and "Mail From" addresses have different suffixes, emails are sent "on behalf of" the From address.
+This can cause issues:

-- Delivery to spam folders
+- Strict email providers may send emails to spam folders
+- Some providers may reject emails entirely
-- Message rejection by strict email providers
+- Only specific email providers accept "on behalf of" sending
-- Reduced deliverability rates

-### Address Configuration Options

-**Fixed From Suffix**
+## Advanced Sending Options

+### Fixed From Suffix

-- Ensures From address suffix matches Mail From suffix
+Enable this option to ensure the From address suffix matches the Mail From suffix.
+This setting:
 - Eliminates "on behalf of" sending
-- Improves email authentication
-- Can be configured per domain
+- Can be configured per domain in Aurora SendCloud

-**Fixed Mail From**
-- Uses consistent Mail From address instead of random prefixes
+- Provides better email authentication

+### Fixed Mail From

+Instead of using random prefixes, you can set a fixed Mail From address.
+This is useful when:
+- You need consistent sender identification
+- Specific email providers require fixed addressing
-- Better for tracking and sender identification
+- You want better tracking and analytics
-- Recommended for transactional emails

-## Delivery Enhancement Features

 ### Auto AD Tag

-*Enabled by default for bulk sending*
+**Recommended for bulk marketing emails**

+- Automatically enabled for all batch API_USER accounts
-Automatically adds advertising identifiers to marketing email subjects to:
+- Adds advertising tags to email subjects
-- Improve spam filter compliance
-- Reduce false positive spam detection
+- Helps prevent emails from being marked as spam
-- Meet anti-spam regulation requirements
+- Improves compliance with anti-spam regulations
-- **Recommended**: Keep enabled for all marketing campaigns

 ### TLS Encryption

-Secures email transmission with encryption:
+Enable secure data transmission for your emails:

-- Protects sensitive email content during delivery
+- Encrypts email content during transmission
-- Required for handling confidential information
+- Recommended when handling sensitive information
-- **Trade-off**: May reduce sending speed
-- Enable only when security is essential
+- **Note**: May reduce sending speed - enable only when necessary

+## Delivery Control Features

 ### Do Not Disturb Hours

-Prevents email delivery during specified time periods:
+Prevent emails from being sent during specific time periods to improve user experience:

-- Configure quiet hours (example: 11 PM to 6 AM)
+- Set quiet hours (e.g., 23:00 to 6:00 AM)
-- Improves recipient experience
-- Maintains positive sender reputation
-- System automatically queues emails during blocked hours
+- System automatically suspends email delivery during configured periods

-## Anti-Spam Protection

-### Automatic Interception

-Aurora SendCloud maintains four protection lists:
-- **Bounce**: Non-existent email addresses
-- **Complaint**: Addresses that marked emails as spam
-- **Unsubscribe**: Users who opted out
-- **Block**: Manually blocked addresses

-Blocked addresses receive "blacklist: XXX" error responses.
+- Helps maintain good sender reputation

 ### Sending Uninterception

-Override automatic blocking for specific cases:
+Override Aurora SendCloud's automatic blacklist filtering for specific addresses or domains:

 - Add addresses or domains to bypass interception
 - Useful for testing or critical communications
-- Apply to individual addresses or entire domains
+- Overrides bounce, complaint, unsubscribe, and block lists

 ### Bounce Interception

-*Recommended: Keep Enabled*
+**Default: Enabled**

-Automatically blocks addresses that previously bounced:
+Aurora SendCloud automatically blocks addresses that have previously bounced:

-- Prevents repeated delivery attempts to invalid addresses
+- Prevents sending to non-existent email addresses
-- Improves overall delivery rates and sender reputation
+- Reduces bounce rates and improves sender reputation
-- Returns "in blacklist: bounce" for blocked addresses
+- Returns "in blacklist: bounce" error for intercepted addresses
-- Can be disabled through Options if needed
+- Can be disabled if needed through Options settings

-## Configuration Recommendations
+## Best Practices

-**For Marketing Emails:**
-- Enable Auto AD Tag
-- Use Do Not Disturb hours
-- Keep bounce interception active
+- Keep bounce interception enabled to maintain good sender reputation
-- Consider fixed addressing for consistency

-**For Transactional Emails:**
-- Use fixed Mail From addresses
+- Use TLS encryption only when handling sensitive data
+- Configure do not disturb hours based on your audience's time zone
-- Enable TLS for sensitive content
+- Enable Auto AD tag for marketing campaigns
-- Configure address matching for authentication
+- Consider fixed addressing for transactional emails

-**For All Email Types:**
-- Monitor bounce rates regularly
-- Review interception lists periodically
-- Test delivery with various email providers